zouharvi/uds-rug-student/README.md

 ## Full Example

-The full pipeline for logistic regression (model `dense1`) would then be:
+The full pipeline for logistic regression (base model `dense`) would then be:

 ```
 cat data/ontonetes-4.0/*.gold_conll > data/all.conll